servactory/servactory/docs/pages/usage/result.md

 # Result

 All services have the result of their work.
-For instance, in case of success this call:
+For example, in case of success this call:

 ```ruby
 service_result = UsersService::Accept.call!(user: User.first)